daijro/SearchifyX/README.md

 python -m pip install -r requirements.txt
 ```

-You also need to download [tesseract-ocr](https://www.dropbox.com/s/abuo044ayx4vlex/tesseract-ocr.7z?dl=1) and extract it to the root directory to use the OCR tool.
+You also need to [install](https://www.dropbox.com/s/abuo044ayx4vlex/tesseract-ocr.7z?dl=1) Tesseract to use the OCR tool, or *download and extract* the [portable archive](https://www.dropbox.com/s/abuo044ayx4vlex/tesseract-ocr.7z?dl=1) to the root directory.

 <hr width=30>